Vendiel/daresay-a11y/posts/semantic-markup.md

 - Avoid emulating links and buttons by using div, span etc.
 - Emphasize text correctly.

-Note.
+## Additional information

 Complement with ARIA when standard markup isn't insufficent.
 Like for instance if it's not possible to use native heading mark-up due to legacy, then use role="heading".